-Although the main focus of the syllabus is the Caribbean, opportunities have been provided for the treatment of international issues which have a bearing on Caribbean development.
+Although the main focus of the syllabus is the Caribbean, opportunities have been provided for the treatment of international issues that have a bearing on Caribbean development.

-The syllabus content is organised into three major sections.
+The syllabus content is organized into three major sections.
 Students are required to complete Sections A and B and one Option from Section C.

 C1 – Communication